Kurayami7/Interface-Design/README.md

 # Interface-Design
 Designs including a user persona and a wireframe.
+Includes two front-end projects: Heat Waves Lyrics Website and another to promote the popular chocolate, Kinder Bueno.

 The persona and wireframe were created using figma.
 Please find the previews attached as "User Persona.PNG", and "Wireframe.png" respectively.